digitalmio/turso-edge-pop/README.md

 The `/v2` and `/v3` endpoints are more complex.
 Turso Edge POP will run all `execute` and `close` statements locally.
 All other (mainly `batch`) statements are proxied to the origin database and returned without any changes back to the client.

 The app also exposes a `/health` and `/version` informational endpoints.

-Lastly, you can use `/sync` endpoint to manually trigger a sync of the local database with the origin database.
+Lastly, you can use `/sync` endpoint to manually trigger a sync of the _local database_ with the origin database.
+Please note that this will sync local POP only (ie won't send pubsub message to other POPs).

+Turso Edge POP supports HTTP requests only (no websocket support etc), hence you need to use `http`/`https` url when connecting to POP.

+When you point your client to the POP, it will either respond with local data or seamlessly proxy your request to the origin server.
+This process is automatic and does not require any special setup from the client.
+On successful origin response, POP will also process a `sync` update to fetch a fresh copy if any writes were made.

 ## How to deploy?
 Where to host?
 You will need to deploy POPs on your own infrastructure.
 The app requires some form of persistent storage to store the local database.
 The simplest option will be Fly.io - they offer an Anycast network so you do not need to worry about routing.